APRS Information Services

 APSPOT

-APSPOT is an APRS system designed to provide a one-stop shop for self-spotting activations via APRS, to the myriad of activity based spotting systems out there.
+APSPOT is an APRS system designed to provide a one-stop shop for self-spotting activations via APRS, to the myriad of activity based spotting systems.

 Reference: https://apspot.radio/